frotaadriano/CSharp-l33t--coding-challenges/README.md

 - Challenger 17: Armstrong Number (Easy)
 - Challenger 18: Fibonacci Sequence (Easy)
 - Challenger 19: Pangram Checker (Intermediate)
-- Challenger 20:
+- Challenger 20: Valid Parentheses (Intermediate)
-- Challenger 21:
+- Challenger 21: Next Greater Element I
+- Challenger 22:

 ## Contributing
 If you would like to contribute to this repository, feel free to submit a pull request with your changes.
 Before submitting a pull request, please make sure that your code follows the same structure and conventions as the existing code in the repository.